luiswirth/bsc-thesis/src/matter/ddf.typ

 }
 ```

-Simplicial cochains are a structure preserving discretization
+Simplicial cochains preserve the structure of the de Rham complex at a discrete
-and therefore retain the key topological and geometrical properties
+level and therefore retain the key topological and geometrical properties from
-from differential topology/geometry @douglas:feec-article.
+differential topology/geometry @douglas:feec-article.

 Cochains can be seen as the coefficents or DOFs of our FE spaces @douglas:feec-book.

 === Discretization: Cochain-Projection via Integration